William James: Early life and education

-James's time in Germany proved intellectually fertile, helping him find that his true interests lay not in medicine but in philosophy and psychology.
+In 1864, James took up medical studies at Harvard Medical School.
+In the spring of 1865, he took a break to join naturalist Louis Agassiz on a scientific expedition up the Amazon River, but aborted his trip after eight months, as he suffered bouts of severe seasickness and mild smallpox.
+His studies were interrupted once again due to illness in April 1867.
+Aged 26, James traveled to Germany in search of a cure and remained there until November 1868.
+His time there proved intellectually fertile, helping him find that his true interests lay not in medicine but in philosophy and psychology.
 Later, in 1902 he would write: "I originally studied medicine in order to be a physiologist, but I drifted into psychology and philosophy from a sort of fatality.
 I never had any philosophic instruction, the first lecture on psychology I ever heard being the first I ever gave".
+During this period, he began to publish; reviews of his works appeared in literary periodicals such as the North American Review.
+What he called his "soul-sickness" would only be resolved in 1872, after an extended period of philosophical searching.
+In June 1869, James finally earned his MD degree, but he never practiced medicine.

 Career

-He interacted with a wide array of writers and scholars throughout his life, including his godfather Ralph Waldo Emerson, his godson William James Sidis, as well as Charles Sanders Peirce, Bertrand Russell, Josiah Royce, Ernst Mach, John Dewey, Macedonio Fernández, Walter Lippmann, Mark Twain, Horatio Alger, G. Stanley Hall, Henri Bergson, Carl Jung, Jane Addams, and Sigmund Freud.
+James interacted with a wide array of writers and scholars throughout his life, including his godfather Ralph Waldo Emerson, his godson William James Sidis, Charles Sanders Peirce, Bertrand Russell, Josiah Royce, Ernst Mach, John Dewey, Macedonio Fernández, Walter Lippmann, Mark Twain, Horatio Alger, G. Stanley Hall, Henri Bergson, Carl Jung, Jane Addams, and Sigmund Freud.